Dr4kk0nnys/Financial-System/README.txt

         # - It will have an option to sort through date, item value ( 001, 002, ... ), and profit/debt

-    2. The second database will be called '':
+    2. The second database will be called 'product_sales_info':
         # - It will hold the number of sells each item has, such as '001 being the piece of shirt', it will have a 'prefixed value', such as :

             # - '001: 25'